 Over the course of five years, a Child Aid program will work with 3,000 families within a prescribed geographic area (in total reaching approximately 15,000 beneficiaries), spurring them on to take an active role in creating better conditions and embracing opportunities for themselves and their children.
 The basic principle guiding the program is that in order to create and sustain development, the people must themselves take charge and become the driving force of change.

 Child Aid utilizes a well-defined structure in working with participant families.
 Village Action Groups are the organizational hub of the program.
 These groups, led by two elected coordinators, are responsible for carrying out the activities of the project and are comprised of between 35 and 40 families each.
 Special committees are also formed among the VAGs.
 These committees work locally to discuss and create new initiatives within a given area of responsibility.

-Of the ten dimensions of development in Child Aid, some may be emphasized more in a specific context than others.
+There are 10 dimensions of development that create a framework for Child Aid projects.
+Some of these dimensions may be emphasized more in a specific context than others.
 What drives the emphasis are local needs (for example, a village may be suffering from a severe lack of sanitation facilities, which would make health and hygiene a priority at the outset).
 In addition to the 10 dimensions, communities are encouraged to consider and develop their own focus areas to ensure that local needs are met and that concerns do not slip through the cracks.